GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (90) .md

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's cone by 1 yard.

 **Critical Failure**: You explode with shrpanel, causing you to lose a hitpoint before causing a slashing attack against yourself and everything within 1 foot.

+#### Fortify

+**Minimum Tier**: 1

+**Casting Time**: 20 minutes

+**Duration**: 1 day

+**Effect**: You touch a creature or object to bolster its recovery against foreign agents.
+It gains advantage on saves against diseases.

+**At Higher Tiers**: Each tier beyond minimum increases the duration by 1 day and the casting time by 10 minutes.

+**Critical Failure**: You have managed to compromise your own health in the process.
+The spell is completed as normal, but you have disadvantage on saves against diseases and poisons and the attacks of such things gain advantage against you for the duration of the spell.

 #### Frost Lance